Asmuie/Breast-Cancer-Prediction-Using-Classification-Model-Analysis/README.md

 * Random Forest Regression

 By using accuracy score method we can evaluate our classification model preformance and compare it with other model.
-The accuracy score show that, with a Decision Tree Classification model, we can predict if a given tumor is malignant with 95.9% of accuracy.
+The accuracy score show that, with a Decision Tree Classification model, we can predict if a given tumor is benign or malignant with 95.9% of accuracy.